feldera/feldera/CONTRIBUTING.md

 author.
 If you set your `user.name` and `user.email` git config values, you can sign your commit automatically with `git commit -s`.

+## Dependencies

+We develop and test under Linux.
+Windows Subsystem for Linux works fine.
+The setup can be seen in this [Earthfile](Earthfile).

+Our known dependencies are:
+- Runtime
+  - a Rust tool chain (install rustup and the default toolchain)
+    - this will need a C and C++ compiler installed (e.g., gcc, gcc++)
+    - cmake
+    - libdev-ssl
+- SQL Compiler
+  - a Java Virtual Machine (at least Java 8)
+    - maven
+  - graphviz
+- Cloud and UI
+  - Python 3
+  - typescript
+  - Redpanda or Kafka

+Additional dependencies are automatically installed by the Rust, maven, Python, and typescript build tools.

 ## Contribution Flow

 ### Forking